sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d3-express-hello-world/exercises.md

   > **Hint**: `process.env.PORT || 3000` means "in production use the production port, otherwise use 3000 (for development)".

 1. run `node server.js` and visit `http://localhost:3000/`.
 You should see "Hello World!"
+1. Console log the req and the res object inside of the `app.get` method.

 **Add a Template Engine - EJS**
 1. Install `ejs` with npm